Oratio Imperata: History

 The customary tradition of reciting such prayers is rooted in Apostolic age, when lay people asked the help and assistance of their bishops in the time of natural calamity, war, or any grave public danger to society.
 In the Middle Ages, various saints (e.g. Saint Isidore the Farmer) were invoked for the assistance of granting rain, while Saint Roch was invoked for dire calamities and the Black Plague.

 Present Catholic discipline allows that any collect prayers from the Mass may be prescribed by the local ordinary as this type of prayer.
 The prayer itself cannot be a permanent religious recitation, but rather only for used for a short period of time of need.
 The prayers are often recited postcommunion or after the conclusion or final benediction of the Mass.
 When the prayer itself is asked, composed, or canonically authorized by the Pope, it can also merit a plenary indulgence.

-The invocative prayers prescribed as Oratio Imperata are:
+The invocative prayers prescribed as Oratio Imperata: